-The exhibition explores the ideas that preoccupied artists and critics at the time—the relationship between art and nature, questions of class and gender identity, the value of the handmade versus machine production, and the search for beauty in an age of industry—issues that remain relevant and actively debated today.
+Artists and designers explored vital concerns of their time—the relationship between art and nature, questions of class and gender identity, the value of the handmade versus machine production, and the search for beauty in an age of industry.

 Victorian Radicals: From the Pre-Raphaelites to the Arts and Crafts Movement is organized by the American Federation of Arts and Birmingham Museums Trust.
-The exhibition is initially supported by a grant from the National Endowment for the Arts.
+The national tour is supported by a grant from the National Endowment for the Arts.
 Additional funding provided by Clare McKeon and the Dr. Lee MacCormick Edwards Charitable Foundation.

 Carole K. Anderson